ilhan-mstf/puppeteer-investigation/README.md

 |:--:|:--:|:--:|
 | Version 1 | Version 3 | Diff 1-3 |

 Be aware that some of image comparision tools find differences by checking the pixel difference, therefore, if the text is changed, they will show it as a change.
+In other words, if you change your content, you will see it as a difference.

 <!--
 ![Version 1](img/version1.png)